whoisnian/music/README.md

 Search your favorite music.

 ## Notice
 The song downloaded needs to be renamed.
+You can download a song by PHP script [netease-cloud-music-download.php](https://raw.githubusercontent.com/whoisnian/script/master/netease-cloud-music-download.php)(for linux) and needn't rename the song.

 ## Todo
 - [X] Beautify music player.